dagster-io/dagster/docs/sections/api/apidocs/types.rst

 .. attribute:: Dict

-    Use this type for inputs, outputs, or config values that are dicts.
+    Use this type for inputs, or outputs that are dicts.

     For inputs and outputs, you may optionally specify the key and value types using the square brackets syntax for Python typing.

-    For config values, you should pass an argument that is itself a dict from string keys to :py:func:`Field <Field>` values, which will define the schema of the config dict.
-For config values where you do not intend to enforce a schema on the dict, use :py:class:`Permissive`.
-    (If the top level ``config_field`` of a solid is a dict, as is usually the case, you may also use the ``config`` param on :py:func:`@solid <solid>` and omit the top-level ``Dict`` type.)

     **Examples:**